Thelma is an award winning non-fiction writer who enjoys writing about people and events in American history.

 After the Civil War, the National Woman Suffrage Association (NWSA) was founded in 1869 by Elizabeth Cady Stanton and Susan B. Anthony.
 Their platform was an amendment to the United States Constitution which would give women the right to vote.
 They opposed the passage of the 15th Amendment which would give black men voting rights but did not include suffrage for women, white or black.

 The American Woman Suffrage Association (AWSA) was established by abolitionists Lucy Stone and Henry Blackwell.
 They were in favor of the 15th Amendment and believed it would not be ratified if it included women's suffrage.
 Their strategy was to fight on a state level as opposed to a national level which the NWSA endorsed.

 Territory of Wyoming First to Give Females the Right to Vote

 In 1869, the Wyoming territory gave female residents age 21 and older their voting rights.
-Wyoming not only showed their forward thinking in the advancement of voting rights, the state also elected the first female governor in the nation in 1924.
-Their well deserved state nickname is the "Equality State".
+Wyoming not only showed their forward-thinking in the advancement of voting rights, but the state also elected the first female governor in the nation in 1924.
+Their well deserved state nickname is the "Equality State."